The present campus of St. Mary's High School was

 of governance was adopted with Father John Fallon

-serving as President and Mr. Peter Morelli serving
+serving as President, Mr. Peter Morelli serving as

-Dean.
-In order to provide for the ongoing
+In order to provide for the ongoing improvement of

-granted St. Mary's in 2007 by WASC.
-The term will
+were granted by WASC.
+The current term will expire

-a careful study of the Visiting Committee Report,
+study of the Visiting Committee Report, which noted

-which noted many laudable aspects of the school,
+many laudable aspects of the school, citing the

 began in preparation for the Academic Services